Billi-Green/Ghost_ESP_B/docs/hugo docs/content/v1.8/infrared/learning.md

 ### Tips

 - Keep the remote within a few centimeters of the receiver and avoid direct sunlight.
-- If learning fails, exit and re-open the Infrared view to reinitialize the RMT RX channel.
+- If learning fails, exit and re-open the Infrared learning popup to try to reinitialize the RMT RX channel.
-- Large universal files can consume RAM; learn and save remotes in smaller groups if you run into memory warnings.